 Back pain is a pretty common problem facing a large percentage of the population.
 It is more pronounced if your job involves a lot of lifting or sitting down.
-While many people resort to drugs to treat backache, it is essential to consider a long term approach to treat backache.
+While many people resort to drugs to treat backache, it is essential to consider a long-term approach to treat backache.
 In times past, bed rest was the primary treatment approach for backache.
 This might not be feasible for people that have to go to work.

-Give these back pain exercises a try
+Give this back pain exercises a try

 It is, however, vital for you to avoid overexerting your muscles and take a step back in case of any pain.

 Whenever someone has back pain, the muscles are usually tight.
 These exercises aim to stretch the muscles and strengthen them.
 This reduces any pain that could be occurring.

 As indicated earlier, these are low-impact exercises.
 However, be sure to warm up your muscles.
 Make your stretches slow and gradual, and do not overdo them.
 When you stretch your muscle, try and hold it for about half a minute.

 With the above as a background, here are the top back pain exercises you can try at home.